signalfx/signalfx-nodejs-tracing/docs/API.md

 Regardless if you are using a [supported library instrumentation](#instrumentations), you may want to add custom instrumentation to your code.
 This can be done using the [OpenTracing API](#opentracing-api) and [Scope](#scope) utility.

+**Note**: Because a number of helpful methods aren't provided by the current OpenTracing JavaScript API, the delegation pattern of the OpenTracing global tracer (`require('opentracing').globalTracer()`) isn't fully compatible with our tracer instances.
+For this reason, a reference to the actual tracer instance returned by `init()` should be made accessible where custom instrumentation utilizes scope management and manual trace reporting.

 #### OpenTracing API

 You can use the [OpenTracing API](https://doc.esdoc.org/github.com/opentracing/opentracing-javascript/) and the `signalfx-tracing` library to track execution state and duration for specific pieces of code.
 In the following example, a tracer is initialized and used as an OpenTracing global tracer: